 In mountain races it is actually the downhill running that is hardest on the legs and I really like the fact that unlike proper VK races ours has the same amount of descent as well!
 The up hills are hard - but it is the downhill that makes your legs (quads!) stiff and hurt the next day.

 (For example, before any of our bigger races we normally try to get to the Brecon Beacons or Lake District to condition our legs for the downhills we will do in that race - Cornwall doesn’t have any single descents long enough to compare with the hills of Lakeland etc!
-That said, we sometimes now actually do the KVK route as it is a known quantity, a tough run and the most sustained ascent/descent in a GOOD route to run we have in Cornwall ;-)…)
+That said, we sometimes now actually do the KVK route as it is a known quantity, a tough run and the most sustained ascent/descent other than a there and back / repetitive route we have in Cornwall ;-)…)

 The National Trust and Driftwood Spars were up for us doing it and working together, my friend PJ and I had been getting together and come up with some cool logos for Freedom Racing and The KVK.
 I started to make another website, having not even launched the first one I had made for the previous year!